This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 5 Trust in the LORD with all thine heart; and lean not unto thine own understanding.

-Please feel free to leave any question, comment, or concern regarding Spiritual Warfare below.
+Please feel free to leave any questions, comments, or concerns regarding Spiritual Warfare below.

 Blessings!